 A line of students stretched around the Leacock Building to the Milton Gates as Edward Snowden, former contractor for the U.S. National Security Agency (NSA), held an exclusive video conference hosted by [email protected] on the evening of Nov.
-3. Snowden was streaming via Google Hangouts from Moscow, his place of residence since he revealed the extent of the NSA’s domestic surveillance operations in 2013; Snowden has been granted asylum by the Russian government.
+3. Snowden was streaming via Google Hangouts from Moscow, his place of residence since he revealed the extent of the NSA’s domestic surveillance operations in 2013.
 The famous whistleblower shared his thoughts on the importance of privacy as a social issue and how these concerns are still relevant three years after his leak went public.

 The video conference was delayed by an hour.
 Sources vary, with many staff and attendees of the opinion that the delay was caused by several picketers from the Association of McGill University Support Employees (AMUSE)—a claim that AMUSE disputes.
 AMUSE was on strike from Oct.
 29 to Nov.
 2 over their collective agreement negotiations with the McGill administration and were picketing the event because AMUSE members would have been working it.

 [email protected] volunteers claimed that AMUSE was blocking the entrance to Leacock 132, the large lecture hall where the conference was held.
 McGill Security did not comment on the situation, simply asking attendees to remain in an orderly line.
 One security guard, who spoke to The Tribune on the condition of anonymity, claimed that they hoped to remove everyone who was inside the building and then streamline the entrance process.

 “We are trying to make order for the people waiting outside,” the McGill security guard said.
 “Not everyone can go inside, only 600 people.
 There are 5,000 outside.”